KartikPandey-2304/Astro_website/README.md

-# Atro_website
-A Code of fully functional website for an Astrologer
+A fully functional astrology website code in HTML CSS and JAVA script.